You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Anger Talks

-Anger, also known as wrath (UK: ROTH) or rage, is an intense emotional state involving a strong, uncomfortable and non-cooperative response to a perceived provocation, hurt, or threat.
+Anger is an intense emotional state involving a strong, uncomfortable and non-cooperative response to a perceived provocation, hurt, or threat.

-A person experiencing anger will often experience physical effects, such as increased heart rate, elevated blood pressure, and increased levels of adrenaline and noradrenaline.
+A person experiencing anger will often experience physical effects, such as increased heart rate, elevated blood pressure, and increased levels of the stress hormones adrenaline and noradrenaline.
 Some view anger as an emotion that triggers part of the fight or flight response.
 Anger becomes the predominant feeling behaviorally, cognitively, and physiologically when a person makes the conscious choice to take action to immediately stop the threatening behavior of another outside force.

 Anger can have many physical and mental consequences.
 The external expression of anger can be found in facial expressions, body language, physiological responses, and at times public acts of aggression.
 Facial expressions can range from inward angling of the eyebrows to a full frown.
 While most of those who experience anger explain its arousal as a result of "what has happened to them", psychologists point out that an angry person can very well be mistaken because anger causes a loss in self-monitoring capacity and objective observability.